sjanhunen/dokimazo/papers/one-question.rst

 What about the word heart?
 This is the Hebrew word *lebab*.
 The *heart* is really the innermost part of your being.

+Look at word counts for 'heart':

+- Does Deut contain the most references in all OT books?
+- Does Jesus use this word more than mind, body, soul?

 The phrase "heart and soul" is used numerous times throughout Deut.
 It really suggests that those two words really were used to describe the complete person.

 What's missing in this passage that is found in Mark? *Heart* and *soul* and *strength* (or might) are all present.
 But the word *mind* is absent.
 Why is that significant?